falconry/falcon/README.rst

 - NOTE(riker): Well, that's certainly good to know.
 - PERF(riker): Travel time to the nearest starbase?
 - APPSEC(riker): In all trust, there is the possibility for betrayal.

+Kurt Griffiths (**kgriffs** on GH, Gitter, and Twitter) is the original creator of the Falcon framework, and currently co-maintains the project along with John Vrbanac (**jmvrbanac** on GH and Gitter, and **jvrbanac** on Twitter).
+Falcon is developed by a growing community of stylish users and contributors just like you.

+Please don't hesitate to reach out if you have any questions, or just need a little help getting started.
+You can find us in `falconry/dev <https://gitter.im/falconry/dev>`_ on Gitter.

 See also: `CONTRIBUTING.md <https://github.com/falconry/falcon/blob/master/CONTRIBUTING.md>`__